QuartziteVsQuartz.com is an independent comparison resource. Not affiliated with any stone manufacturer, fabricator, or retailer.

 Silestone is manufactured by Cosentino, a Spanish company headquartered in Almeria.
 The brand has two technology differentiators that no other major engineered quartz manufacturer matches.

 The second is HybriQ manufacturing technology.
-Cosentino reports using 99 percent recycled water in HybriQ-line production processes and incorporating 20 percent recycled raw materials into the slab itself.
-The technology represents the most substantial sustainability claim in the engineered quartz category.
-For homeowners who weight environmental considerations into countertop selection, Silestone is the natural reach in the engineered quartz category.
+Cosentino reports producing HybriQ-line Silestone with 99 percent reused water, 100 percent renewable electric energy, and a minimum of 20 percent recycled raw materials (such as recycled glass) in the slab itself.
+HybriQ also reduces the crystalline silica content of Silestone by around 50 percent versus older formulations, which matters given the health scrutiny engineered stone has faced.
+Together this is the most substantial sustainability claim in the engineered quartz category, and for homeowners who weight environmental considerations into countertop selection, Silestone is the natural reach.

 Neither differentiator changes the functional performance of the slab in routine use.
-Antimicrobial benefit accrues to households where it is genuinely valued (immunocompromised members, food safety priority, hygiene-focused households).
-Recycled content accrues to homeowners who specifically prioritise the sustainability story.
-For the broader market, Silestone's practical positioning is as a competent mid-range engineered quartz with good distribution, modest premium for the brand differentiators, and the standard engineered quartz limitations on heat and UV.
+Stain resistance is convenient but daily cleaning handles most spills on any quartz.
+Recycled content and lower silica accrue to homeowners who specifically prioritise the sustainability and health story.
+For the broader market, Silestone's practical positioning is as a competent mid-range engineered quartz with good distribution, a modest premium for the brand differentiators, and the standard engineered quartz limitations on heat and UV.

 What Silestone Shares With All Engineered Quartz